A twist on the classic reuben sandwich, this version uses homemade Thousand Island dressing, turkey, and swiss cheese on toasted rye bread.

 For the Thousand Island Dressing:

-1. In a small bowl combine all the ingredients for the dressing.
-Mix thoroughly.
-Cover and refrigerate at least 1 hour before using.
+- In a small bowl combine all ingredients for the dressing.
+Mix well and refrigerate until ready to use.

-2. In a small skillet oven medium heat saute the corned beef until it is hot.
+- In a small skillet oven medium heat saute the turkey until it is hot.

-3. Preheat the broiler to high.
-Place marble rye slices on a heavy baking sheet.
+- Preheat the broiler to high.
+Spread butter on one side of each slide of marble rye.
+Place marble rye slices, butter side up, on a heavy baking sheet.
 Broil 6 inches from heat for 1 minute per side.
 Remove from oven.

-4. Place 2 slices of Swiss cheese on 4 slices of the bread.
-Place 1/4 cup of sauerkraut on the other 4 slices of bread.
+cup of sauerkraut on the other 2 slices of bread.
 Broil for 1 minute.